 Founded in 1961, the UCLA Ethnomusicology Archive is one of the largest “world music” media archives in North America and includes traditional, folk, popular, and art musics from Africa, Asia, Australia and the Pacific islands, Europe, the Middle East, and the Americas.
 Here, the communities of Southern California, international researchers, and UCLA students and faculty can explore the rich variety of musical expressions throughout the world.
 As part of the University of California and as an institution located within the state, the Archive has a special interest in collecting and preserving the music of California and in collaborating with community partners.
 The Archive also hosts monthly screenings from musicians and scholars.

-The Archive is open by appointment at all other times, Monday through Friday.
+During the Summer sessions, the Archive is open by appointment only, Monday through Friday.

 To make an appointment, please fill out the Archive Appointment Request Form or call us at 310-825-1695.
 PLEASE MAKE APPOINTMENT REQUESTS AT LEAST 48 HOURS IN ADVANCE.

 Use the search box below to search select finding aids on the Online Archive of California:

 For an introduction to research in Ethnomusicology, check out our Research Guide